 Have you ever heard the saying that “once you sprain an ankle once, it will always be easier to sprain it again?”

 This is because of the unfortunate reality about ligaments, which is that once they’ve been sprained, this means they’ve been ever so slightly stretched beyond their normal range of motion.
 And, unlike other tissues in the body, ligaments don’t receive a great blood supply.
 They don’t heal as well as muscles or even bones do.
 Ligaments never go back, completely, to the way they were.

 That’s why it’s so important to keep your muscle strength up in your core, as well as the muscles that surround the joint.

 Generally, the way I’m able to maintain my recovery and move around and exercise is by relying on the strength I’ve built up in my muscles.
-However, I’m aware of the certain things that could place too much pressure on the joints, so I make sure to either avoid them, or make sure I find other ways of doing them.

 I am totally fine now, and at peace with everything that’s happened.
 And I’m excited to help other people move on with their lives, too!